Moving can be stressful - but you'll find it easier with the

 right information.
 Here are our top tips to make things easy for

 Collect your keys

 We'll arrange a time and a date for you to collect your keys.
-You'll also meet your neighbourhood officer who will explain your tenancy and answer any questions - including how to claim housing benefit.
+You will be contacted by your Lettings Manager who will explain your tenancy and answer any questions - including how to claim housing benefit.